 - A longer resume is more visually appealing.
 You can break up the text with headings and bullets, making it easier for employers to skim through quickly.

-- Prioritize quality instead of quantity - focus on the most relevant details about your professional history and qualifications.
+- Prioritize quality instead of quantity.
+Focus on the most relevant details about your professional history and qualifications.

-When can you use long resume?
+Build My CVWhen can you use a long resume?

-- If you have worked in a variety of positions and in different industries, a third page can ensure that all these experiences are included.
+- If you have worked in a variety of positions and different industries, a third page can ensure that all these experiences are included.

 - A third page may also be necessary if your job history includes many accomplishments or if you have a long list of awards or certifications relevant to the occupation.